Here’s the thing about jewelry and women like us (smart, lively, and outdoors-y):

 She lives in Missoula, Montana, but has traveled widely.
 She’s hiked, biked, and kayaked in Argentina, Ecuador, and Peru.
 She took a horseback tour in Bolivia, checked out the Galapagos Islands, Cuba and parts of the Middle East as well.

 Over the miles and years, she honed her sense of what works and what wholly fails when seeking to look good on the go.
 She sought out jewelry for active women, but found a whole lot of tribal and stick figure stuff.
 “It was all kind of masculine,” said Holler.
-“Not something I’d want to wear if I was going out ad vento dinner or dressing up.”
+“Not something I’d want to wear if I was going out to dinner or dressing up.”

 Soon after landing in Missoula, Holler decided to solve the problem.
 She created Adventurista Designs to fill the niche, to “offer something I could never find.”